scottcame/geocode/README.md

 Overview
 --------

-The `geocode` package provides a facade to three freely-available but limited geocoding services:  US Census, Nominatim (Open Street Map), and Google (via the `ggmap` R package).
+The `geocode` package provides a facade to three freely-available but limited geocoding services:  US Census, Nominatim (Open Street Map), and Google.

 Each of these geocoding services is useful in its own right, but the goal of this package is to provide a seamless interface to all of them, and to use them in combination.
 The Nominatim and Google services have usage limits, but allow for richer and more varied queries than the US Census geocoder.
 A common use case is to try the US Census geocoder first, and if it doesn't succeed, then try the others.
 This package implements this use case.
-It also supports persistent caching of results (in a serialized data frame) so repeated requests for geocoding the same address do not need to hit the services online.

 Installation
 ------------